Polypersonal agreement: Semitic languages

 In Biblical Hebrew, or in poetic forms of Hebrew, a pronominal direct object can be incorporated into a verb's conjugation rather than included as a separate word.
 For example, ahavtikha, with the suffix -kha indicating a masculine, singular, second-person direct object, is a poetic way to say ahavti otkha ("I loved you").
 This also changes the position of the stress; while ahavti puts the stress on hav (//a'hav.ti//), ahavtikha puts it on ti (//a.hav'ti.xa//).

 The same is true also of Arabic and Akkadian.
 A number of modern Arabic dialects incorporate both direct and indirect object pronouns, e.g. Egyptian Arabic //ma-katab-hum-ˈliː-ʃ// "he didn't write them to me".
 (In Classical Arabic the equivalent would be three words: //mā kataba-hum lī//, incorporating the direct object but not the indirect object.)

 Ganda

 In Ganda, direct and indirect pronominal objects may be incorporated into the verb as object infixes.
 For example:

 In the second example, the applicative suffix -ira converts the (usually monotransitive) verb gamba to a ditransitive.

 While agreement with a verbal subject is compulsory, agreement with an object is required only when the object is omitted.
 Many other Bantu languages exhibit this feature.

+Guarani

+In Guarani, verbs have two sets of person-marking prefixes: so called "active" and "inactive" prefixes.
+In transitive verbs, these prefixes encode the subject and direct object respectively, but cannot occur together.
+The rules for deciding which one to use are as follows: